 Flint Energies is also a Touchstone Energy Cooperative, part of a nationwide family of electric cooperatives exhibiting the core values of integrity, accountability, innovation and commitment to community.
 Flint’s members give their cooperative an American Customer Satisfaction Index (ACSI) score of 82, which rates higher than most investor-owned utilities in the country.

-Any individual or entity that is uses electricity from Flint Energies.
+A consumer-member is any individual or entity that uses electricity from Flint Energies.
 They are entitled to participate in cooperative elections and vote and to share in patronage capital allocations.

 What Are Capital Credits?